amine-anonx/THM_Writeups/README.md

 This repository documents detailed solutions, methodologies, and notes from various TryHackMe rooms.

 Each writeup focuses on:
-- 🔍 Understanding vulnerabilities
+- Understanding vulnerabilities
-- ⚔️ Exploitation techniques
+- Exploitation techniques
-- 🧠 Security concepts behind each challenge
+- Security concepts behind each challenge
-- 🛠️ Tools used in real-world penetration testing
+- Tools used in real-world penetration testing

-## ⚠️ Disclaimer

-All content in this repository is for **educational purposes only** 🎓
-All labs were performed in controlled environments such as TryHackMe.

-Do not use these techniques on systems you do not own or have permission to test.

----

 ## 👤 Author